 Adding

 Adding new records in the cryptocurrency spreadsheet tracker is pretty simple.
-Enter the essential information (currency name and currency identifier) and your purchase records (investment and buying price), and simply drag down all the other columns (holding, current price, present value, and profit/loss).
+Enter the essential information (currency name and currency identifier) and your purchase records (investment and buying price), and simply drag down all the other columns (holding, current price, present value, profit/loss, and % return).

 Removing